BookingSync/tartarus-rb/README.md

 2. execution of the archiving logic: use `Tartarus::ArchiveModelWithTenant#archive` (for example, `Tartarus::ArchiveModelWithTenant.new.archive("PaperTrailVersion", "User")`) or `Tartarus::ArchiveModelWithoutTenant#archive` (for example, `Tartarus::ArchiveModelWithoutTenant.new.archive("PaperTrailVersion")`)

+You might also want to check `spec/integration` to get an idea how the integration tests were written.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.